EmitLab/CausalBench-Docs/docs/install.md

 `pip install causalbench-asu`

 ## Prerequisites
-CausalBench package requires several packages and registration to the CausalBench in order to run.
+CausalBench package runs on Python 3.10+ and requires several packages and registration to the CausalBench in order to run.
 ### Package Prerequisites:
 CausalBench requires several packages in order to execute, these packages are downloaded alongisde CausalBench: